axilmar/parserlib/readme.md

 	- The `'operator >=` has been replaced with `operator ->*`, which is much more distinct than the former; no more typing accidentally '>>' where `>=` was intended.
 	- The default match id type is no longer a string; it is an int.
 	- Simplified the left recursion parsing implementation.
-	- TBD multiple error handling and compiler front ends.
+	- TBD compiler front ends.

   - 1.0.0.1